Prevention-Themed PSHE Workshops

 How Workshops Are Delivered

-These workshops are typically delivered by trained facilitators who have expertise in youth education, social work, or criminal justice.
-They tailor the content to suit the age group and background of the participants, ensuring relevance and accessibility.
+Crime-prevention workshops are typically delivered by trained facilitators who have expertise in youth justice, education, social work, or criminal justice.
+Workshop content is tailored to suit the age group and background of cohort, ensuring relevance and accessibility.

 Workshops often cover topics such as: